Dover Sherborn Soccer Cub is very serious about protecting our players from brain injuries.

 Yes.
 DSHS mandates that all students take the baseline test regardless of their class, sport or activity.
 ImPACT is a program used by the National Football League, the National Hockey League, many minor league teams, and many college and high school programs across the nation.

-Why isn’t this testing offered to players in the 2nd, 3rd and 4th grades?
+Why isn’t this testing offered to players in Elementary School?

-ImPACT testing has been determined to be less effective with children under 10 and since the vast majority of our players in these grades are younger than 10, we are not offering to them at this time.
+Standard ImPACT testing has been determined to be less effective with children under 12 and since the vast majority of our players in these grades are younger than 12, we are not offering to them at this time.
+However, ImPACT just introduced a new version of the test designed specifically for children under 12 called Pediatric Impact.
+DSSC are looking at investing in this program.

 How often is my child advised to take this test?